 Use good horticultural practices to keep your landscape looking its best.
 Improve sandy sites with organic matter before adding plants and remember to use mulch.
 When water is needed, wet the soil and then wait until it starts to dry before irrigating again.
 Only fertilize if you want growth and if adequate moisture is available.

 In the beginning, all waterwise plantings will need irrigating until their roots take hold.
 Once that happens, watering can be reduced or even eliminated for some plantings.
-Check with your local nursery to learn about the variety of waterwise plants available in your area or visit Florida-Friendly Landscaping for a database of plants.

 Below are just a few examples of plants that can be used to make your yard more waterwise: